haddocking/prodigy/README.md

 read the LICENSE file.

 #Citing us
-If any of the predictive models or scripts are useful to you, consider citing them in your
+If our predictive model or any scripts are useful to you, consider citing them in your
 publications:

+**Xue L, Rodrigues J, Kastritis P, Bonvin A.M.J.J, Vangone A.**: PRODIGY: a web server for predicting the binding affinity of protein-protein complexes. *Submitted*.

 **Anna Vangone and Alexandre M.J.J.
-Bonvin**: Contacts-based prediction of binding affinity in protein-protein complexes.
-Revision in eLife (2015) ([link](http://www.ncbi.nlm.nih.gov/pubmed/26193119))
+Bonvin**: Contacts-based prediction of binding affinity in protein-protein complexes. *eLife*, e07454 (2015) ([link](http://www.ncbi.nlm.nih.gov/pubmed/26193119))

 **Panagiotis L. Kastritis , João P.G.L.M.
 Rodrigues, Gert E. Folkers, Rolf Boelens, Alexandre M.J.J.
 Bonvin**: Proteins Feel More Than They See: Fine-Tuning of Binding Affinity by Properties of the Non-Interacting Surface. *Journal of Molecular Biology*, 14, 2632–2652 (2014). ([link](http://www.ncbi.nlm.nih.gov/pubmed/24768922))